My Simple Meal Planning + Meal Prep Strategy

 1. My Planner

-2. Monthly deliveries: I get monthly deliveries from Thrive Market (use my link for $25 off your first order) for staple items + snacks.
+2. Monthly deliveries: I get monthly deliveries from Thrive Market for staple items + snacks.
 Thrive is sort of like Costco-meets Amazon-meets Whole Foods.
 It’s an online health food (as well as home + body) retailer with prices 25-50% off retail.
 I have a staples list and update my cart throughout the month with items I need, so once a month I’m stocked up on pantry staples and snacks for the kids.
 I also get Butcherbox meat every other month which stocks us up on most of our meat and poultry, as well.
 Learn more about how we budget for groceries, here.